-Timing the market has proven to be very difficult if not altogether impossible.
-However creating opportunities to lock-in downward movement in a given stock one is looking to own is possible.
-If a stock of interest has substantially fallen to at or near a 52-week low, then one has an option to “buy” the stock at an even lower price at a later date while collecting premium income in the process.
-Alternatively, it's also possible to make money on the option itself without owning any shares of the company via realizing options premium gains as the underlying stock appreciates in value off its lows.
-This is called a covered or secured put option, covered in the sense that one has cash to back the option contract.
-Leveraging covered or secured put options in opportunistic scenarios may augment overall portfolio returns while mitigating risk when looking to initiate a future position in an individual stock.
+Put options can be deployed when opportunities are presented in high-quality stocks that have had a meaningful sell-off.
+If the stock of interest is a long purchase target, then one has an option to “buy” the stock at an even lower price at a later date while collecting premium income in the process.
+This is called a covered or secured put option, covered in the sense that one has cash to back the option contract when looking to initiate a future position in an individual stock.
 In the event of a covered put, this is accomplished by leveraging the cash one currently has by selling a put contract against those funds for a premium.
-It's also possible to make money on the option itself without owning any shares of the company via realizing options premium gains as the underlying stock appreciates in value.
+If the stock isn't assigned possible then gains were realized on the option itself without owning or being assigned any shares via realizing options premium gains.

 Selling a put option will take on the obligation to purchase the shares of interest which currently trade at $100 per share.
 A put option was sold at a strike of $95 for $2 per share premium for a one month contract.
 The option seller takes on the obligation to buy the shares at $95 (effective price of $93 including the $2 per share premium) a month from now.
 The seller of the put contract believes the shares will trade sideways, appreciate or decline but not decline below $95.
 If the stock remains above $95 through expiration then the owner of the shares could not exercise the option and assign shares to the seller since the price is not in-the-money.
 In this case, the put option seller collects a premium from the put option buyer and makes money without owning any shares.